The Wise Artist: What It Takes to Complete the Work

 Sternbuchta’s Letter on the True Stone of Wisdom describes the properties of a substance.
 Shimanishi produced a substance with those properties.

-Both Eudoxus and Sternbuchta describe the character of a practitioner who might succeed, one shaped by long obscurity, long labor, and long submission to a problem that refuses quick answers.
+Both Eudoxus and Sternbuchta describe the character of a practitioner who might succeed, one shaped by long obscurity, long labor, and long attention to a problem that refuses an easy solution.
 Shimanishi’s life fits that description with extraordinary precision.

-Any one of these points could be questioned in isolation, but taken together, they add up to something much harder to refute.
+Any one of these points could be questioned in isolation, but taken together, they add up to something much harder to dismiss.

-At this point, I do not think these convergences can be honestly dismissed as either a forced mapping, a retrospective construction, or a self-reinforcing interpretive framework.
-The consistency with which the texts map onto the science, the process, the product, and the person points to something way more serious.
-It suggests that these texts documented real knowledge of a material operation, what it produces, and the type of person required to bring it to completion, even if that knowledge was preserved in symbolic and guarded form.
+At this point, I do not think these convergences can be argued as forced connections, a retrospective construction, or a self-reinforcing interpretive framework.
+The consistency with which the texts describe the science, the process, the product, and the person points to something way more powerful.
+It suggests that these texts documented real knowledge of a material operation, what it produces, and the type of person required to bring it to completion, even if it was preserved in symbolic and guarded form.

-That, to me, is the true significance of what has happened on this journey (a journey that is not over yet, by the way).
+That, to me, is the true significance of what has happened on this journey.
 I do not know how often, or if ever, history has presented a reciprocal illumination between ancient writing and modern practice.
 I only know that these documents appear to be real records of a scientific and material understanding that long predated the language we would now use to describe it.

 When the Text Entered the Work

-Long before I entered this work, MB had once attempted to work through the same problem Shimanishi had already solved.
-He was introduced to Themarox in 2004, and soon after, he started a business selling it at health and wellness events.
+Long before I entered this work, MB had once attempted to solve the same problem Shimanishi had already solved.
+He was introduced to Themarox in 2004, and soon after, he started a business selling it to farmers and at health and wellness events.

 Soon after, he was forced to make a decision that put his business in peril.
 He cut off contact with his only source of Themarox because he could no longer tolerate the man’s dishonesty and unreliability.
 As a result, MB found himself with little choice but to attempt the extraction himself.

-Working with vermiculite sourced from Canada, he applied the same general principles and succeeded, at least in part, in producing an aqueous mineral extract viable enough to sell and sustain a business.
+Working with vermiculite sourced from Canada, he applied the same general principles and succeeded, at least in part, in producing an aqueous mineral extract viable enough to sustain his business.

-And yet, even in that success, there were discrepancies he could not ignore.
+However, there were discrepancies he could not ignore.
 The color was different.
 The behavior was different.
 Most importantly, it did not clarify water as the original.
-He initially understood these differences in conventional terms—variation in mineral composition, especially iron—and continued forward because what he had made was real, useful, and not infrequently validated by others.
+He initially understood these differences as due to variation in mineral composition, especially iron, and continued because what he had made was real, useful, and, often enough, validated by others.

-Then, almost two years later, he encountered The Six Keys of Eudoxus.
+Then, almost two years later, an acquaintance showed him The Six Keys of Eudoxus.

-He has told me that the First and Second Keys immediately struck him as describing a real process, one he recognized as corresponding to both Shimanishi’s work and his own efforts.
-But there was one line that cut through everything else with unusual force: “one must make use of the citrine Mercury,” together with the warning “not to be deceived on this point.”
+He told me that as he started to read it, the First and Second Keys immediately struck him as describing a real process, one he recognized as corresponding to both Shimanishi’s work and his own efforts.
+But there was one line that cut through everything else with unusual power: “one must make use of the citrine Mercury,” together with the warning “not to be deceived on this point.”

 That word—citrine—stopped him.
 The color of what he had made was clear.
 And he knew the color of Shimanishi’s extract: golden-yellow.
 He understood the passage to mean that, among the possible liquors or “Mercuries,” one had to begin with the correct one, and that it had to be golden-yellow.